debasishsarangi88/Creating-Customer-Segment/README.md

 Project Description
 This is a project for the Machine Learning Engineer Nanodegree.
 In this project I apply unsupervised learning techniques on product spending data collected for customers of a wholesale distributor to identify customer segments hidden in the data.

-Here, I first explore the data to determine if any product categories highly correlate with one another by observing a small subset of the data and also by ploting a scater matrix.
-Afterwards, I preprocess the data by scaling each product category and then identifying (and removing) unwanted outliers.
-Then I apply PCA transformations to the data and implement a clustering algorithm (Gaussian Mixture Model)to segment the transformed customer data.
-Finally, I compare the segmentation found with an additional labeling and consider ways this information could assist the wholesale distributor with future service changes.
+Initially data was explored to determine if any product categories highly correlates with one another by observing a small subset of the data and also by ploting a scater matrix.
+Afterwards, the data was preprocessed by scaling each product category and then identifying (and removing) unwanted outliers.
+Then PCA transformations was applied to the data and clustering algorithm GMM (Gaussian Mixture Model)was implemented to segment the transformed customer data.
+Finally, the segments were compared and found with an additional labeling and how this information could assist the wholesale distributor with future service changes.

 Install